 Attendance is collected three times daily and staff are required to complete their roll electronically.
-In the event that a student is absent from class they are expected to contact their Teacher at least half an hour before the scheduled starting time.
+In the event that a student is absent from class they are expected to contact their teacher at least half an hour before the scheduled starting time.

-If a student is running late for a particular session, they must inform their Teacher as early as possible via a phone call or text message.
+If a student is running late for a particular session, they must inform their teacher as early as possible via a phone call or text message.

-In line with the College guidelines, students need to satisfy a minimum level of 90% attendance.
-A student who is repeatedly absent from the program and who fails to attend 90% of their timetabled sessions will place their on-going involvement and successful completion of Senior Secondary Certificates at risk.
+In line with the College guidelines, students are expected to satisfy a minimum level of 90% attendance.
+A student who is repeatedly absent from the program and falls below 90% attendance places their on-going involvement and successful completion of Senior Secondary Certificates at risk.
 Staff are required to follow up any extended/regular student absence (three or more days) with their Regional Manager so that plans can be implemented to support the student with their learning.

-Strategies to improve attendance are centred around understanding the reasons for absence and may include:
+Strategies to improve attendance are centered around understanding the reasons for absence and may include:

-- Assistance with public transport costs
+- > Assistance with public transport costs

 - Modification of academic program

-- Modification of full time attendance to part time
+- > Modification of full time attendance to part time

 - > Late starts or early finishes on occasions

-- > Support with social skills
+- Support with social skills

 - Support with academic skills

 - > Positive reinforcement for improved attendance